-“Tier 2 Costs” means the costs and credits that BPA will identify in Table 2 and allocate to the appropriate Tier 2 Cost Pool during the applicable 7(i) Process.
+“Tier 2 Costs” means the costs and credits that BPA will identify in Table 2-1 and allocate to the appropriate Tier 2 Cost Pool during the applicable 7(i) Process.

-“Tier 2 Cost Pools” means the cost pools comprised of costs and revenues attributable to each Tier 2 Rate Alternative.
+“Tier 2 Cost Pools” means the cost pools comprised of costs and revenues attributable to each Tier 2 Rate Alternative in accordance with Sections 2.1, 2.2.1.4, and 5.1, and which are set out on Table 2-1, Section D. Each respective Tier 2 Cost Pool is the basis for its associated Tier 2 Rate Alternative.

 “Tier 2 Load” means power sold at the Tier 2 Rate.